-Shin splints are commonly associated with sports that require a lot of running or weight bearing activity.
-However, it is not necessarily the added weight or force applied to the muscles and tendons of the lower leg, but rather the impact force associated with running and weight bearing activities.
+Shin splints are associated with sports that require a lot of running or weight-bearing activity.
+However, it is not necessarily the added weight or force applied to the lower leg muscles and tendons, but the impact force associated with running and weight-bearing activities.

 Other overload causes include:

-The major biomechanical inefficiency contributing to shin splints is that of flat feet.
+The significant biomechanical inefficiency contributing to shin splints is that of flat feet.
 Flat feet lead to a second biomechanical inefficiency called over-pronation.
-Pronation occurs just after the heal strikes the ground.
-The foot flattens out, and then continues to roll inward.
+Pronation occurs just after the heel strikes the ground.
+The foot flattens out and then continues to roll inward.
 Over-pronation occurs when the foot and ankle continue to roll excessively inward.
-This excessive inward rolling causes the tibia to twist, which in-turn, over stretches the muscles of the lower leg.
+This excessive inward rolling causes the tibia to twist, which in turn, overstretches the muscles of the lower leg.